yuyuz/FLASH/README.md

 All the benchmark datasets are publicly available [here](http://www.cs.ubc.ca/labs/beta/Projects/autoweka/datasets).
 These datasets were first introduced by [Auto-WEKA](http://www.cs.ubc.ca/labs/beta/Projects/autoweka) and have been widely used to evaluate Bayesian optimization methods.

 Due to the file size limit, we are not able to provide all those datasets in our Github repository.
 In fact, only the ``madelon`` dataset is provided as an example.
-To deploy a new benchmark dataset, just download the zip file from [here](http://www.cs.ubc.ca/labs/beta/Projects/autoweka/datasets) and uncompress it.
+To deploy a new benchmark dataset, download the zip file from [here](http://www.cs.ubc.ca/labs/beta/Projects/autoweka/datasets) and then uncompress it.
 You will get a dataset folder including two files ``train.arff`` and ``test.arff``.
 Move this folder into the [data directory](https://github.com/yuyuz/FLASH/tree/master/data), just like the dataset folder ``madelon`` we already put there.

 ## How to Run?